 We spent some time wandering around in Sentosa to see what we could do for a short amount of time.
 We only had about 2 hours before the lightshow started.
 There were a lot of cool things to see/do in Sentosa, we actually debated about going back another day to check out more.
 Although I enjoyed our 1/2 day in Sentosa, I’d suggest making a full day visit if you have the time.

-- The first part was a 4D video in a theater – Journey-2: The mysterious island.
-There was “wind” and splashes of water, and the chairs moved, cool story too.
+- The first part is a 4D video in a theater – Journey-2: The mysterious island.
+Brace yourself for “wind”, splashes of water, and chairs that move!
+The story is pretty cool too.

-- After this, we went onto the next part of the adventure: the Extreme log ride.
-It’s about a 10 minute ride with simulation similar to going on a roller coaster for part of it.
-You are seat belted into a cart(?) that seats multiple people.
-Once everyone is secure, the show can start, and the cart raises, drops, and moves at different angles coordinating with the show.
+- The next part of the adventure: the Extreme log ride is about a 10 minute ride with simulation similar to going on a roller coaster for part of it.
+You sit in a cart(?) that seats multiple people, and buckle in.
+Once everyone is secure, the show starts, and the cart raises, drops, and moves at different angles coordinating with the show.

-- Finally, Desperados was the last of the adventures.
-This one was interactive, and probably my favorite (even though I wasn’t very good at it!)
+- Finally, Desperados is the last of the adventures.
+This one is interactive, and probably my favorite (even though I’m not very good at it!)
 For this ride, each person sits on their own saddle and is a cowboy/girl.
 You see bad guys up on the screen and have to shoot at them, all while your saddle is moving like a horse would.
-At the end, they show your scores on the screen (and pictures!! haha)
+At the end, you see your scores on the screen (and pictures!! haha)

 Wings of Light Show